Patterson (radio series): Episode two

 It is the first day of term.
 Jane says she has lined up an interview for a job as a social worker.
 Patterson thinks this is ironic as they have many children of their own that need looking after.
-When he gets to work, he expresses having high hopes for his first lecture but it doesn't go as planned.
+When he gets to work, he expresses having high hopes for his first lecture but it does not go as planned.
 On entering Room 351, he is greeted by the sound of a flushing cistern - it transpires he is in the wrong building.
 Arriving late, he soon concludes his students are neither intelligent nor academically inclined.
 At a meeting of the department, Misty rails against falling standards and, in particular, fornication by faculty, which, he insists, must cease utterly.
 The Pattersons are invited to the Vice-Chancellor's reception where Melissa makes a beeline for Andrew.
 He is about to take up her offer of showing her "some fascinating Greek statuary in the garden" when he is inconveniently interrupted by Jane.
 Cuthbertson wanders over and suggests showing Jane the same statuary.
 The night ends in disaster after the Vice-Chancellor asks Patterson not to smoke and he hurriedly puts his lit cigarette in his jacket pocket.
 The suit catches fire and he has to jump in the lake to extinguish the flames.